Overview

 For how long have I used the solution?

-I have been using the GitGuardian Platform for one and a half years.
+I have been using GitGuardian Platform for the past two years.

 What do I think about the stability of the solution?